jhauberg/dledger/MANUAL.md

 ## Introduction

-`dledger` is a local-first, command-line tool for tracking and forecasting dividend income, hence the name "dividend" or "dollar ledger", both "dledger" for short.
+`dledger` is a local-first, command-line tool for tracking and forecasting dividend income; hence the name "dividend" or "dollar ledger", both "dledger" for short.

 In tradition of [ledger-likes](https://plaintextaccounting.org/#plain-text-accounting-apps) and [plain-text accounting](https://plaintextaccounting.org), `dledger` is small, portable and reliable, and operates on plain-text journals that are both easy to read and quick to edit- and most importantly, all yours.

 ## Getting Started

-**Requires Python 3.8**
+**Requires Python 3.8+**

 The `dledger` program is built in Python and is supported on most major operating systems, including: macOS, Linux and Windows.